crypticsaiyan/Relay/README.md

 2. PowerSync propagates it to the machine.
 3. The local runtime executes it and marks it as handled.
 4. Relay reflects the new state back to operators in real time.

+## Stack Usage

+- **Local-first principles**: Relay writes session state to local SQLite first on both the machine and the browser, keeps a local-only bridge mode available when remote sync is unavailable, demonstrates offline queueing in `/demo`, and supports optional local drift checks through Ollama.

+- **PowerSync**: PowerSync keeps browser-local and machine-local SQLite state synchronized, propagates operator control commands across devices, and supports the upload/download path that turns local-first writes into shared session state.

+- **TanStack**: `apps/web` is built on TanStack Start and TanStack Router, and uses TanStack-powered routing plus server functions to drive the live feed, timeline replay, handoff, connect, and demo flows.

+- **Neon**: Neon is part of the backend architecture through the schema and migration layer in `packages/db`, the durable event model, and the PowerSync upload path that persists actions, reasoning, control commands, and session history.

 ## Architecture
 <img src="docs/assets/relay_architecture_diagram.svg" alt="Relay architecture diagram" width="100%" />